Profs Robin Ding and Hanrui Wang

-The UCLA Samueli School of Engineering has recently added six new faculty members to its Computer Science Department.
-Their collective expertise spans critical areas such as machine learning, quantum computing, and scalable software systems, enriching the department’s research and teaching capabilities.
+The UCLA Samueli School of Engineering has recently added two new faculty members to its Computer Science Department, bringing expertise in areas such as software systems and quantum computing, enriching the department’s research and teaching capabilities.

 Yangruibo (Robin) Ding will join UCLA Samueli as an assistant professor of computer science in July 2026.
 Ding’s research focuses on developing large language models (LLMs) and agentic systems for software engineering (SE).
 Most recently, he is interested in training LLMs with advanced symbolic reasoning capabilities (e.g., debugging, testing, program analysis, verification) and building efficient, collaborative agentic systems for complex software development and maintenance tasks.
 Ding earned his PhD from Columbia University.